DaveCThompson/HUE9000/docs/JAVASCRIPT_MODULE_REFERENCE.md

 *   **Core Responsibilities:**
     *   Manages its own state (`_isSelected`), applies CSS classes to reflect its visual state.
     *   Its `setState` method carefully handles GSAP's `clearProps` when called from flicker animation completions (especially for P7 Hue Assignment buttons during startup).
 This is to preserve GSAP-set opacity on light elements for a consistent appearance, using selective clearing like `clearProps: "transform,filter"` instead of `clearProps: "all"` on lights in specific contexts.
-    *   Conditionally skips its `playStateTransitionEcho` method (e.g., for the P7 Hue Assignment button grid during startup) to prevent visual clutter from many overlapping echo animations.
+    *   Its `playStateTransitionEcho` method can be invoked to create a ripple effect, but `buttonManager` may conditionally **skip calling it** (e.g., for the P7 Hue Assignment button grid during startup) to prevent visual clutter.
 *   **Key Interactions:** Instantiated and managed by `buttonManager`.
 Directly uses `appStateService` and `configModule` passed via its constructor.
 *   **Troubleshooting Tip:** If buttons appear visually inconsistent after a flicker animation, investigate the `clearProps` logic in `setState` for that context and ensure the final CSS state aligns with the GSAP animation's end-state, particularly for opacity and glow.